tyleretters/nor.the-rn.info/_posts/2022-03-23-the-surveillance-transcendentalism-of-spy-movies.md

 date: 2022-03-23
 tags: ['Thinkpieces']
 ---
-*Reminder: Northern Information, LLC respects your digital sovereignty.
-I never track you and I never post paid content.
-This is node 23/31 of Operation March.*

 ![The Bourne Legacy](/assets/images/the-bourne-legacy.jpg)

 The pandemic has forced me to evolve new methods of escapism.
 As any of my [Instagram](https://instagram.com/tyleretters) followers know, I am a glutton for action and thriller movies.
 And the "spy action-thriller" is one of my favorite sub-genres because they get to play with a very specific and unique set of rules.
 Last night, THE BOURNE LEGACY (2012) was on the docket.
 Spoilers for the decade-old blockbuster ahead...<!--x-->